-A superb, rapturous swirl of acoustic energy, invention, emotions, images and originality, this debut album by Cameron Picton, the bassist of acclaimed British experimentalist Black Midi, features shapeshifting structures with a host of acoustic instruments, all originating from a hotel room fever dream of weird imagery scrambled text.
+A superb, rapturous swirl of energy, invention, passionate emotions and originality, this debut album by Cameron Picton, the bassist of the acclaimed British experimentalists Black Midi, features shapeshifting structures with a host of acoustic instruments, all originating from a hotel room fever dream of weird imagery and scrambled text.
 It’s a very striking release, and differently enthralling to the brilliant other solo work of his former frontman bandmate Geordie Greep and 2024’s LP The New Sound.
-Comprising a full suite of acoustic interweavings, from guitar, piano, chamber strings, woodwind, and more, and fellow players, many of whom are from the band Caroline, in also in particular Kiran Leonard, Caius Williams, Steve Noble, and Andrew Cheetham, the result is extremely nimble and fleet-footed, gentler more than the full-throttle breathless prog of Black Midi, but one that can still thrill with its speed, musical textures and complexity, scattering and regrouping in structure and sound, with influences ranging from Bert Jansch’s guitar style to Judie Sill panoramic pop.
-Opener Target Practice is perhaps the only song with more conventional verse-chorus-type structure, but that’s where the ordinary ends in his swell of revenge-vigilantism and darkly humorous lyrics such as “You took, took, took till there was nothing left to take / Our dreams, our hopes, our names/ If we see you on a spike with holes for your eyes / We’ll just keep practicing our aim.”
+Comprising a full suite of acoustic instruments, from guitar, piano, chamber strings, woodwind and more, and fellow players, many of whom are from the band Caroline, and in particular Kiran Leonard, Caius Williams, Steve Noble, and Andrew Cheetham, it is continually nimble and fleet-footed, and gentler than the full-throttle breathless prog of Black Midi, but one that can still thrill with its speed, interwoven sounds and complexity, scattering and regrouping in structure and sound, with influences ranging from Bert Jansch’s guitar style to Judie Sill panoramic pop.
+Opener Target Practice is perhaps the only song with a vaguely conventional verse-chorus-type structure, but that’s where the ordinary ends in a swell of revenge-vigilantism and darkly humorous lyrics such as: “You took, took, took till there was nothing left to take / Our dreams, our hopes, our names/ If we see you on a spike with holes for your eyes / We’ll just keep practicing our aim.”
 The target could any one of several bad actors in a troubled world.

 New to comment?
 It is quick and easy.
 You just need to login to Disqus once.
 All is explained in About/FAQs ...